 Legionnaires’ disease, also referred to as Legionella pneumonia has several life-threatening complications, which include, but are not limited to, the following:

 Attorneys Brendan Flaherty and Ryan Osterholm filed a lawsuit on behalf of our client who contracted LD in August of 2016.
 A separate claim for his wife for loss of consortium was part of the suit.
+Brendan and Ryan are representing over a dozen other people sickened in this outbreak.
+Attorney Eric Hageman is representing the family of a person who died.

 Fred Pritzker and his team of Legionnaires’ disease lawyers help clients get compensation.
 We have represented clients in several states, and we are not paid unless you win.